jeroendek/watsoninnovation/README.md

 You can install these using your favorite package manager, for example [PIP](https://pypi.python.org/pypi/pip)

-# To run the code:
+# To run the back-end code:
 To test the code, copy the repository, and in the command line, navigate to the folder where you cloned it into.
 Then run "Python backend_quiz.py" and play the quiz.
 Instructions for the quiz are found while playing.

+# To run the front-end code:
+[Swift](https://github.com/jeroendek/watsoninnovation) is required to run the front-end application.